-At the end of totality the umbra position covers usually completely different part of the sky.
-However this is not an opposite part of the sky due to solar position.
-When shadow comes from west or north west (as it happened during the Great American Eclipse) and Sun shines at south-east or south horizon, then umbral position between 2nd and 3rd contact is different.
-It happens in majority of the eclipses.
-The exceptions are totality occurence when Sun is roughly in zenith or when totality occurs during sunrise or sunset.
+At the end of totality, the umbra position covers usually completely different part of the sky.
+However, this is not an opposite part of the sky due to the solar position.
+When the shadow comes from the west or north-west (as it happened during the Great American Eclipse) and Sun shines at south-east or south horizon, then an umbral position between 2nd and 3rd contact is different.
+It happens in the majority of the eclipses.
+The exceptions are totality occurrence when Sun is roughly in zenith or when totality occurs during sunrise or sunset.

-Anyway to understanding the umbra position on the sky between the most extremal moments of the eclipse and a light scattering pattern at once we must compare a plots between 2nd and 3rd contact.
+Anyway to understanding the umbra position on the sky between the most extremal moments of the eclipse and a light scattering pattern at once we must compare plots between 2nd and 3rd contact.
 As you can see, just after 2nd contact a zenith sky is shadowed, unlike to moment before the end of totality.
-If Sun shines about 50 degrees above south-eastern horizon, like 21.08.2017 in Wyoming or Oregon, then a zenith sky becomes illuminated a few seconds before the end of the eclipse.
-In this case a whole shadow-in sky radiates diffused light.
-In spite of opposite side from the Sun, the light coming from whole western side of the sky is much stronger than light scattered by eastern (shadow-out) sky.
+If Sun shines about 50 degrees above the south-eastern horizon, like 21.08.2017 in Wyoming or Oregon, then a zenith sky becomes illuminated a few seconds before the end of the eclipse.
+In this case, a whole shadow-in sky radiates diffused light.
+In spite of the opposite side from the Sun, the light coming from the whole western side of the sky is much stronger than light scattered by eastern (shadow-out) sky.

-At the finish of this description I must tell about another very important thing, which is a cloudiness.
-Clouds can enhance or reduce the light scattering from particular direction.
-As you may have notice in the pictures above (Pic.
-5, 7, 9) during the 2017 total solar eclipse in Wyoming the high-level and mid level clouds were visible, what modified a bit the direction and level if light radiation.
+At the finish of this description, I must tell about another very important thing, which is cloudiness.
+Clouds can enhance or reduce light scattering in a particular direction.
+As you may have noticed in the pictures above (Pic.
+5, 7, 9) during the 2017 total solar eclipse in Wyoming the high-level and mid-level clouds were visible, what modified a bit the direction and level if light radiation.